aerosback/pokedex-app/README.md

 ## How to use:
 - Clone this  [repository](https://github.com/aerosback/pokedex-app)
-- Run the following to build docker containers (if they do not exist) and then execute them (as a dettached process, to not watch containers' output):
+- Run the following to build docker containers (if they do not exist) and then execute them (as a dettached process, to not watch containers' output):<br />
     `docker compose up -d`
-- Or if you want to run this watching the output of the current underlying process:
+- Or if you want to run this watching the output of the current underlying process:<br />
     `docker compose up`
-- To stop running containers do the following:
+- To stop running containers do the following:<br />
     `docker compose down`
-- To build or rebuild containers do the following:
-    `docker compose build`
+- To build or rebuild containers do the following:<br /> `docker compose build`

 ## How to access via browser the web app locally: